shiragg1/icr-cw-dnn/README.md

 ./data-check.py
 ```
 If you opted to download only one of the data sets you will have to edit the data-check.py file to only check for that data set.
-Now to run the neural net!
+Now to run the neural net.
+Set the correct path in cw-dnn.py and set the four data files to the file you wish to run.
 Using the same commands as before we will now run,

 ```bash
 chmod +x cw-dnn.py